Delicious homemade pistachio butter (pistachio paste) made with just one ingredient - pistachios!

 Pistachio Butter vs Pistachio Cream

 Pistachio cream is different from pistachio butter.
-Pistachio cream is pistachio butter that has been combined with other ingredients to make a delicious pistachio-flavored filling, often used in eclairs and cream puffs.
-You can also buy pistachio cream ready-made.
+Pistachio cream is pistachio butter that has been combined with other ingredients to make a deliciously creamy spread, often used in eclairs and cream puffs.
+It's sooo tasty as a topping, like on my Pistachio Cheesecake, but it can't be used instead of pistachio paste in baking recipes so make sure you know the difference when shopping!

 Ways to Use Pistachio Butter